techidaily/site-discord-videos/source/_posts/updated-revolutionize-your-discord-community-with-these-bots.md

 After that, you’ll have to prove your humanity and that’s all.
 The bot has now been added to your selected server.
 You can find it in the members area to the right.
 If there is no member area then just click the members tab at the top right corner of the screen to view all the members in the server.

-## Part 3: FAQs About Discord Bots

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/2NU63YqpVqw?si=uoJs0-nZYAkILqXx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/43goO8X0iX0?si=48Cqf6td2q_6T6h3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 3: FAQs About Discord Bots

 ### 1. Is it safe to use Discord Bots?